Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Introduction

+Experiments with high-dimensionally entangled photons have attracted much attention in recent years~\cite{kues2017chip, dada2011experimental, schaeff2015experimental, ren2017ground, krenn2014generation, molina2004triggered, hu2020efficient, giovannini2013characterization,agnew2011tomography, erhard2018experimental,wang2020qudits}.
 The crux of all photonic-based quantum information processing is the ability to perform entangling operations between photonic systems.
-For photonic qubits, this can be obtained with linear optics through probabilistic Bell measurements~\cite{calsamiglia2001maximum}.
-Notably, the use of auxiliary photonic states and quantum teleportation can enable near-deterministic entangling operations without the requirement of any photonic non-linearity~\cite{knill2001scheme,Kok2007}.
+For photonic qubits, this can be obtained with linear optics through probabilistic Bell measurements~\cite{knill2001scheme,Kok2007,calsamiglia2001maximum}.
 In order to harness the full potential of photonic qudits, similar high-dimensional techniques have to be devised.
-However, devising a scheme for a linear-optics, high-dimensional entangled state analyzer (ESA) with efficient success rates has proven to be difficult and remains an outstanding problem in the field.
+In three dimensions, the success rates of existing protocols are high enough to perform experiments, as has been shown with the quantum teleportation of a three-dimensional state~\cite{hu2020experimental,luo2019quantum}.
+However, devising a scheme for a linear-optics, high-dimensional entangled state analyzer (ESA) with success rates that scale efficiently as the photonic dimension increases has proven to be difficult and remains an outstanding problem in the field.

-It is known that auxiliary photonic states are necessary to perform an ESA~\cite{calsamiglia2002generalized}.
-Protocols with non-entangled auxiliary states exhibit an exponentially decreasing success probability as the dimension grows~\cite{luo2019quantum} which severely limits their feasibility.
+Auxiliary photonic states are necessary to perform an ESA~\cite{calsamiglia2002generalized}.
+Specifically, an ESA in $d$ dimensions requires at least $d-2$ extra photons.
+Protocols with non-entangled auxiliary states experience an exponentially decreasing success probability as the dimension grows~\cite{luo2019quantum}, which severely limits their feasibility.
 The use of entangled auxiliary states allows, in principle, for efficient operation where the success probability only decreases quadratically with the dimension~\cite{zhang2019quantum}.
 The protocol in Ref.~\cite{zhang2019quantum}, however, requires the Schmidt rank of the auxiliary state to increase faster than exponentially with the dimension of the input states.
 Generating such highly complex states is challenging, and known generation protocols only succeed with exponentially decreasing success probability~\cite{zhang2019quantum}.